dolphjs/website/docs/guide/config.md

 ```

 2 For Mysql - If you choosed mysql as you database when being prompted by the CLI then you should have a config directory with an db.config file in there.

+::: details the cors field accepts all the options it accepts if it were to be configured with code